How long will I be at Mary Free Bed?

 How often will I see the doctor?

 The attending physician comes in daily, Monday through Friday, to see you and talk with nursing and therapy staff.
-On the weekends, you will be seen by the on-call physician, which will sometimes be your attending doctor
+On the weekends, you will be seen by the on-call physician, nurse practitioner or physician assistant.

 Will I need therapy after discharge from Mary Free Bed?